Chicago - But With Big, Big Guns

 See Main Index

-Last week I lay on my back under a beautiful, black, starry sky in the car-park of the PTT building in Central Sarajevo.
-One thousand metres to the west, parachute flares drifted through the sky, giving the machine-guns around Ilidza another minute to rattle death at each other.
+ast week I lay on my back under a beautiful, black, starry sky in the car-park of the PTT building in Central Sarajevo.
+A thousand metres to the west, parachute flares drifted through the sky, giving the machine-guns around Ilidza another minute to rattle death at each other.

-A few hundred metres south of me the mortars were falling with sharp, vicious explosions every few minutes into the already shattered enclave of Dobrinje.
+To the south-west of me mortars were falling with sharp, vicious explosions every few minutes into the already shattered enclaves of Dobrinje and Ilidza around the airport.

 In a ruined apartment block, 200 metres south of my feet, a single anonymous sniper was shooting anonymous 9mm bullets at an anonymous target in another anonymous ruined apartment block somewhere near the old, burnt-out JNA barracks, 200 metres behind my head.
-Further away, dozens of other snipers could be heard.
+Further away, dozens of other snipers were busy.

-As I had done before in Dubrovnik, Karlovac, Zadar, Sibernik, Knin, Mostar, Slavonia...
-I tried to remember my army training:
+As I had already done in Dubrovnik, Karlovac, Zadar, Sibernik, Knin, Mostar and Slavonia, I tried to remember my army training:

 So, people are dying before the sound of their deaths can reach me.

-I had arrived in this hellish city by car two days earlier from Kiseljak, 20 kms north-west of Sarajevo.
-I had driven from Split to Posusje and then along narrow, winding mountain tracks to Jablanica and then on even worse mountain trails to Kiseljak following the route taken by the relief convoys of Medecins Sans Frontieres, Medecins Du Monde, Solidarite and Mehammet.
+XX I had arrived in this hellish city by car two days earlier from Kiseljak, 20 kms north-west of Sarajevo.
+I had driven from Split to Posusje and then along narrow, winding mountain tracks to Jablanica before taking even worse mountain trails (known to the British army as Diamond Route) to Kiseljak – following the route taken by the relief convoys of Medecins Sans Frontieres, Medecins Du Monde, Solidarite and Mehammet.

 Only once was there a serious risk.
 Just outside Jablanica I found about ten members of an 'International' commando group standing beside their Mercedes jeep, upside down and wrecked beside the road.
 They reached for their guns and were very suspicious of me until I discovered that one of them was from Stoke-on-Trent, England.
 Normally such Internationals kill anyone witnessing their presence with no second thoughts.
 They had been planning a raid in Serbian territory but with two of them injured and now without a car, there would be no raid today.